offshoredao/poc-crossitem-dnft/README.md

 # Proof of concept for dNFT using SVG
 We see a new generation of the internet full of new possibilities.
 Where, your creativity is valued and your digital objects belong to you.<br>
-This repository will resignificate the concept of Metaverse.
-By proving interoperatibility among different NFT collections.
+In this repository we will redifine the concept of Metaverse by proving interoperatibility among different NFT collections.

 ## A case for using SVG to achieve interaperable dynamic NFTs.